jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.theknowledgeacademy.com/blog/mean-stack-projects/">Best MEAN Stack Projects Ideas</a></td>
         <td>
-         The top 10 MEAN Stack project ideas range from e-commerce platforms and social media applications to educational websites and financial management tools.
+         This blog guides you with 10 MEAN Stack project ideas range from e-commerce platforms and social media applications to educational websites and financial management tools.
         </td>
       </tr>
       <tr>
         <td><a href="https://medium.com/@OffshoreITStaffing/apps-built-with-mean-stack-and-mern-stack-47a7c0aa1ab3">Applications built on MEAN stack</a></td>
         <td>
-         Here are 5 Applications built with MEAN Stack:
+         Here you can refer 5 Applications built with MEAN Stack:
           -YouTube
           -Flickr
           -Forbes